 Size

-You should make sure you’re using the right size prior to designing.
-You must use at least 300 ppi to make sure that the images will not be pixelated during printing.
+You should make sure you’re using the right size before designing.
+You must use at least 300 ppi to ensure that the images will not be pixelated during printing.

 Bleed

 You should remember to allot 1/8 of an inch on each side of your business card design.
 Otherwise, parts of your design may be cropped.
-You can work with the printing company to make sure this doesn’t happen.
+You can work with the printing company to ensure this doesn’t happen.
 If possible, try and use design templates.
-These templates have guide lines you can use to make sure all the important details are within the safe zone.
+These templates have guidelines you can use to make sure all the important details are within the safe zone.

 Below is a sample business card template:

-The template will help you position your design in such a way that all the important details would not be trimmed off.
+The template will help you position your design so that all the important details will not be trimmed off.

 Hopefully, that helps you with the basics of business card printing.